Carbon Footprint of Toothpaste Tubes

 brink of extinction, all so we can have the convenience of blithely

-throwing away the final product after one use.
+throwing away the final product after a single use.

 About 11.09 kg of CO2 is emitted per kg of aluminum produced.
 This includes digging the bauxite ore that aluminum is typically made from out of a mountainside somewhere, and going through all the processing of breaking up the rock, separation processes involving energy, water and chemicals to separate the aluminum from the rest of the rock, and then purifying it.
 And, mining is just as bad as petroleum in terms of the costs of extraction and pollution to land and wildlife.